bobpeulen/oci_opensearch_ad/introduction/introduction.md

 ## Prerequisites
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
+* Please run the workshop in your home region.
+You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region because of networking requirements.
+* Please add the appropriate policies for [Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm), [OCI OpenSearch](https://docs.oracle.com/en-us/iaas/Content/search-opensearch/Concepts/ocisearchpermissions.htm), and [Oracle Notification Service](https://docs.oracle.com/en-us/iaas/Content/Notification/Concepts/notificationoverview.htm).

 ## Acknowledgements
 * **Authors**: